benjaminkimball/eater-of-hope/README.md

-# eater-of-hope
+# Front-end Client and Server (Eater of Hope)

 As always, use [Node Version Manager](https://github.com/creationix/nvm)!

 ## Getting started

-The following with ensure you are using the correct Node version, install the project dependencies, and run the client-side app.
+The following with ensure you are using the correct version of Node, install the project dependencies, and run the client-side app.

 ```shell
 nvm install